 Halloween and COVID-safe Trick or Treating: What the rules say

-New South Wales public health order for current COVID-19 Restrictions as of Monday 14 September 2020:
+New South Wales public health order for current COVID-19 Restrictions:

 Remember: Anyone who is feeling unwell is advised to stay home and avoid answering the door to Trick or Treaters or socialising.